 Published on: Jan 18, 2016 @ 23:38 Originally Published in: 2015 (old website) (C) Jay Auger - website owner & author Notice: Any form of duplication methods (including but not limited to copy/paste of text and screen capture) of the website's content is strictly forbidden.

-This rear wheel drive rally car is based on the Russian VAZ-2105 model and built by VFTS (Vilniusskaja Fabrika Transportnyh Sredstv), which was founded and then managed by famous Lithuanian rally driver Stasys Brundza.
+This rear-wheel drive rally car is based on the Russian VAZ-2105 Lada Riva model, also known as a “communist replica” of the FIAT 124, and built by VFTS (Vilniusskaja Fabrika Transportnyh Sredstv), which was founded and then managed by famous Lithuanian rally driver Stasys Brundza.
+All of VFTS’ rally cars were reputed to be simple, rugged, easy to repair and allowed for decent performance at an affordable price.

 - RALLY CAR SPECIFICATIONS